Analyzing Planar Galactic Halo Distributions with Fuzzy/Cold Dark Matter Models: Conclusions

 \section{Conclusions}

 In this note, we have numerically shown that galactic satellite systems in the FDM model are more flattened and corotating than their CDM counterpart.
-This is basically due to the gravitational cooling effect in the FDM side especially near the central part of galaxies.
-Our toy galaxies in the FDM model well reproduce the observational features such as axis ratio of the satellite planes.
-Our work implies that the FDM model could be a way to solve the problem of the satellite-galaxy planes.
-Thus the galactic satellite systems could serve as a good test bed for dark matter model discrimination.
-For more conclusive results, cosmological simulations starting from more realistic initial conditions are certainly required, which we leave for our future studies.
+This is basically due the gravitational cooling effect in the FDM side especially near the central part of galaxies. {This energy loss mechanism is a unique feature of the FDM which is absent in other alternatives of the CDM such as warm dark matter.} Our toy galaxies in the FDM model seem to reproduce the observational features such as axis ratios of the satellite planes.

-Our work also implies another solution to missing satellite problem of the CDM model.
-The solution of the missing satellite problem with the FDM model is often attributed to the suppression of initial power spectrum at galactic scales compared to the CDM model.
-However, here we have demonstrated that, even with the same initial seed spectrum, the gravitational cooling of the FDM model near the central part of galaxy suppresses the survival of satellite galaxies as contrary to its CDM counterpart.
+Our work implies that the FDM model could be a way to solve the problem of the satellite-galaxy planes as well as other small scale tensions.
+Thus the galactic satellite planes could serve as a good test bed for dark matter model discrimination.
+For more conclusive results, cosmological simulations with baryons starting from more realistic initial conditions are certainly required, which we leave for our future studies.